-MUB is a precursor and leader in the conduction of innovative large-scale research, including in particular innovative techniques related to the development of artificial intelligence in medicine, genomics, proteomics, metabolomics, radiomics, bioinformatics.
-It was here that the first, in this part of Europe, Centre for Artificial Intelligence in Medicine was founded, based on the generation of high-quality comprehensive data sets from patients with civilization diseases.
-MUB is a leader in high-quality biobanking of biological material from patients with civilization diseases.
-What is more, the Medical University runs a unique in this part of Europe population survey covering ten thousand residents of Białystok (Białystok Plus Study).
-Working in cooperation with the National Center for Research and Development, the Medical University of Bialystok carries out unique research programs in the field of personalized medicine and civilization diseases.
-One of them is a project to create a reference biobanking model and a service supporting the diagnosis and treatment of early stages of non-small cell lung carcinoma (MOBIT).
-As a result of the project implementation, a unique database containing the results of the whole genome analysis of several hundred patients with non-small-cell lung carcinoma was created.
-Another project involves the development of an innovative VAMP (Voice Analysis for Medical Professionals) computer diagnostic system, which can improve the early detection of civilization diseases, mental disorders and neurodegenerative changes.
-Thanks to its use, medical diagnostics can be initiated not only during a doctor's visit, but also during a telephone conversation.
-The university places importance on teamwork conducted by outstanding scholars in the most innovative research areas with the participation of a foreign partner - as demonstrated by the project, obtained from the Foundation for Polish Science under the TEAM programme, aimed at clarifying the role of intramuscular lipid accumulation in the induction of muscular insulin resistance.
-The research will allow to determine the influence of individual lipid groups on the activity of the insulin pathway.
-Thanks to them, it will be possible to discover the critical nodes of the insulin pathway, the action of which is reduced by the accumulation of intramuscular lipids.
-Project results will provide knowledge for the definition of new objectives in the treatment of insulin resistance and type 2 diabetes.
+UMB is the precursor and leader in innovative large-scale research covering particularly innovative technologies associated with development of artificial intelligence in medicine, genomics, proteomics, metabolomics, radiomics, and bioinformatics.
+UMB established the first Artificial Intelligence in Medicine Centre in this part of Europe, which is based on generation of top quality comprehensive databases from patients suffering from civilisation diseases.
+UMB is the leader in quality biobanking of biological material obtained from patients suffering from civilisation diseases.
+Furthermore, the Medical University is conducting population research, which is unique to this part of Europe and covers ten thousand inhabitants of Białystok (Białystok Plus).
+In cooperation with the National Centre for Research and Development, UMB is also carrying out unique research in scope of personalised medicine and civilisation diseases, including the project developing a reference biobanking model and service supporting the diagnosis and treatment of non-small-cell lung carcinoma in its early stages (MOBIT).
+This project has led to the development of a unique database, which includes the results of analyses of the entire genome of several hundred people suffering from non-small-cell lung carcinoma.
+The next project will involve development of the innovative VAMP (Voice Analysis for Medical Professionals) computer diagnosis system, which may improve early diagnosis of civilisation diseases, mental illnesses, and neurodegenerative changes.
+It will allow the medical diagnosis process to be started not only during a medical examination, but also at the time of a telephone call.
+The Academy focuses on teamwork of brilliant scientists in the most innovative research areas with involvement of international partners, which is reflected in the project obtained from the Foundation for Polish Science in scope of the TEAM programme aimed at explaining the role of intramuscular lipid accumulation in inducing insulin resistance in muscles.
+The conducted studies will help establish the impact of specific lipid groups on the activeness of the insulin pathway and allow for identification of its critical points, which are weakened by intramuscular lipid accumulation.
+The results of the project will provide the information required to establish new objectives in therapy of insulin resistance and type 2 diabetes.

-In November 2018, The Minister of Science and Higher Education classified the Medical University of Bialystok as one of the top 20, among nearly 400, universities in the country.
-It received financial support for the "Strategy of Excellence of the Medical University of Bialystok – the University of the Future" project as a preparatory activity to obtain the prestigious status of "University of Research".
+In November of 2018, the Minister of Science and Higher Education entered the Medical University of Białystok into the group of the top 20 out of the almost 400 academies in the country and granted financial support towards the project entitled “Strategy of Perfection of the Medical University of Białystok – Research Academy of the Future” as action preparing for reception of the prestigious status of a “Research Academy”.

-There are currently 5,200 students studying in 15 fields of study, including almost 400 studying in English.
-They come from 30 countries, including Norway, Sweden, the USA, Canada, Germany, Spain and Saudi Arabia.
-The educational offer of the University is constantly adapted to the needs of the labor market.
-The high level of teaching at MUB is proven by the top positions obtained by our graduates in the Medical Final Examination and Medical-Dental Final Examination.
+At present time, there are 5200 active students at the Medical University enrolled in 15 fields of study.
+Almost 400 of them are studying in English.
+Our foreign students come from 30 countries, including Norway, Sweden, the United States, Canada, Germany, Spain, and Saudi Arabia.
+The Academy’s education offer is regularly adapted to the needs of the labour market.
+The level of education provided by UMB is reflected in the high marks of our graduates in the Final Medical Exam and the Final Medical and Dental Exam.

-THIS IS WHERE DISCOVERIES TAKE PLACE!
+THIS IS WHERE DISCOVERIES ARE BORN!

 OFFICE FOR SCIENCE